lsst-epo/canto-dam-assets/README.md

 * **Secret Key** - Your Canto DAM secret key
 * **Authentication Endpoint** - The URL that should be used to authenticate and obtain an access token from.
 You can include the `{appId}` & `{secretKey}` tokens in the URL, which will be replaced with the respective values from the settings
 * **Retrieve One Asset Endpoint** - The URL to the endpoint provided by Canto for retrieving meta data for individual assets.
 This will be unique for your application
+* **Webhook Secure Token** - The secure token that must match the token coming from the Canto [webhook](https://support.canto.com/en/support/solutions/articles/9000187706-webhooks) **Secure Token** field to allow changes to be synced from Canto

 ### Field Settings